Sgurgola is a graceful

 The oldest written data about Sgurgola can be found in Papal bull issued by Urban II on August 21st 1088, where the castle named Castrum Sculcule was alloted Pietro, bishop of Anagni, with other castles of the area, including that of "Villam Magnam.

 The history of Sgurgola is marked by several rule turns between the different feudal families: counts of Ceccano, Torellis, Caetanis and Colonnas.
 An evidence of habitual visiting of Sgurgola by the Caetanis is given by the fact of July 13th 1159, when Pietro Caetani went to Sgurgola castle with cardinal Boso and Ruggero the nephew of pope Alexander VI's Chancellor in order to get an oath of allegiance (Paravicini Bagliani, pag.
 7).
-In April 1300 Sgurgola hosted a meeting between Pope Boniface VIII and emissaries of king of England Edward I Plantagenet, to try to mediate in wars against France and Scotland (Dupré Theseider).
+The castle was probably bought by pope Boniface VIII, in the world Benedetto Caetani, by means of threats and violence of the papal tribunals, with actions aimed to sow dissension between the two co-owner brothers (ibid., pag.
+138).
+In April 1300 Sgurgola hosted a meeting between pope Boniface VIII and emissaries of king of England Edward I Plantagenet, to try to mediate in wars against France and Scotland (Dupré Theseider).
 The clash between these two last families was one of the causes of 1303 events which led to the "Anagni slap"; the tradition says that in 1303 Sgurgola was the scene of some of these events.

 As Rome became the capital of the Kingdom of Italy, in 1870, a large number of persons was drawn there from every part of Italy, and many of them came from Sgurgola, due to its closeness and to the new railway.
 Many of the people from Sgurgola worked just in the State Railways and went and live in the "railwaymen houses" in the Roman quarter of San Lorenzo, near the railway station.